quicwg/base-drafts/draft-ietf-quic-tls.md

 transport-related parameters.
 This provides integrity protection for these values.
-Including these in the TLS handshake also make the values that a client sets available to a server one-round trip earlier than parameters that are carried in QUIC frames.
+Including these in the TLS handshake also make the values that a client sets available to a server one-round trip earlier than parameters that are carried in QUIC packets.
 This document does not define that extension.

 ## Source Address Validation {#source-address}